*The answer is, it doesn’t exist. Read on, please.

 There are many reasons why you should commit fully to the program’s guidelines and rules—all of the rules.
 (We’re talking to you, scale addicts.)
 But that doesn’t mean you have to pressure yourself into the most perfect Whole30 ever.
 Here’s what we mean.

 The rules are the rules.
 No grains.
 No dairy.
 No weighing yourself.
 No SWYPO.
 But we also offer helpful suggestions to make the program as easy as possible and help you maximize your results.
 In our free Meal Planning Template, we recommend you eat three meals a day and minimize snacking.
-In our Good Meat Guide, we encourage you to look for animal protein sources raised in their natural environments and fed their natural diets.
-In our Pantry Stocking Guide, we talk about finding pantry items with as few additives as possible.
+We also encourage you to look for animal protein sources raised in their natural environments and fed their natural diets.
+And we talk about finding pantry items with as few additives as possible.

 But this doesn’t mean you fail your Whole30 if you have a snack, eat a conventional burger, or buy canned tomatoes with citric acid.